antman9914/UGV/README.md

 ## TODO

-The adaptability of multi-graph setting to graph classification task needs further improvement.
+The adaptability of multi-graph setting to graph classification task potentially needs improvement.

 Can't use node classification datasets and graph classification datasets at the same time for now.